Harpo3/archsimian/README.md

 For example, this program lets you set the repeat frequency for your highest rated tracks, second highest rated tracks, and so on to better control over when the track can be played again (that is, when it can be added to the playlist).
 For example, you might like 60 days for 5 stars, 180 days for four stars, etc. MM4 smart playlists already can do this, but it does not consider the specific order of play beyond the basic screening without layering smart playlists.
 ArchSimian allows you, based on the total number of total rated tracks you have and your average listening rate, to set a ratio for each rating category with more specific preferences.

-The primary goal is to improve the variety of artists within the playlist, while at the same time considering rating and lastplayed date.
+<b>The primary goal is to improve the variety of artists within the playlist, while at the same time considering rating and lastplayed date.</b>

 For artists with many rated songs, the “availability” of that artist may be more frequent, but without this program, you cannot easily adjust when that artist next appears, so you end up with a song from the same artist after only 10-20 tracks.